 Classes are held on alternating weekends at the University of Texas Southwestern Medical Center, which boasts exceptional classroom facilities, lounges, study space, parking, and dining areas.
 The location gives students an ideal environment for knowledge sharing, studying, and networking, allowing you to maximize your experience in the program.

 All students are required to participate in the residency program on class weekends during the first semester.
-After the first semester, this program is optional.
+For the remainder of the program, this component is optional.
 Former students have found the residency program greatly enhances their experience in the program.
 It cuts down on commute time, fosters a more immersive environment, and creates additional opportunities to network with faculty and classmates.
-Our hotel in Dallas is the Rosewood Crescent Hotel.
+Our hotel in Dallas is the Le Meridian Dallas, The Stoneleigh.

 The Texas MBA at Dallas/Fort Worth curriculum is designed to encourage students to learn as much from each other as from their coursework and professors.
 You will take courses in a lockstep, cohort-based format so you can build strong bonds with your classmates as you move through each class in the program with them.
 During the first Austin Intensive Seminar, students are assigned to cohorts of approximately 30-60 students.
 The cohorts are created with diversity in mind, drawing on the complementary cultural, professional, and social backgrounds of each incoming class.